 If she’s called onto a video call and has just come in from walking the dog in Texas heat, she says that.
 “Forgive my crazy hair; I just got in from walking the dog, and, man, is it hot!”
 With that kind of open communication, you are letting people into your real life.
 You’re sharing who you are and what’s happening in your life.
 Plus, you find out more about others.
 “Oh, you have a dog?
 What kind?
 I LOVE DOGS.
 I foster animals from the pound all the time.”
 That type of relationship-building information is usually not communicated over email.

 That being said, people’s perception is still important.
-If you’re recording a podcast, video, or your first time meeting with someone, absolutely up your game.
+If you’re recording a podcast, making a video, or meeting with someone for the first time, absolutely up your game.
 No attending in fleece pajamas with frizzy hair and no makeup.
 Athleisure pants and a professional top?
 No problem!

 Susan is a professional.
 She also walks the dog and wears PJ pants to work most of the time.
 So, be who you are.
 And don’t be afraid to let people know the real you.